Followers

 The North and Early Success

-Even as he settled in on a risk-averse Fabian strategy for the war, Washington understood that a successful commander must be ready to take calculated risks.
-Since his Army was almost always out-manned and outgunned, this need to take risk came all too often.
-At Boston in 1775, Washington rolled the dice three times: outfitting ships to take on the British Navy, dispatching troops to Canada, and sending a small band to capture Fort Ticonderoga and its powerful battery of guns.
-The Canada campaign failed, and his navy's efforts only pointed out the need for a Continental Navy, but Ticonderoga fell to a surprise attack.
-The latter gave the Americans control of the largest fortress in the colonies and more importantly the heavy guns the Continental Army needed to make the siege of Boston the success it was.
+Even as he adopted a risk-averse Fabian strategy for the war, Washington understood that a successful commander must be willing to take calculated risks.
+Since his army was almost always outnumbered and outgunned, the need to take risks arose frequently.
+In Boston in 1775, Washington took three major chances: outfitting ships to challenge the British Navy, dispatching troops to Canada, and sending a small force to capture Fort Ticonderoga and its formidable artillery.

 The Middle Brings Failure